robertsdotpm/p2pd/docs/source/built/toxiproxy.rst

 Toxiproxy client and server
 =============================

-When it comes to network programming so much of the process is temperamental.
-What I mean by this is the way algorithms perform ultimately ends up being decided by changing network conditions.
-If we are to write good network code there is a need to be able to write algorithms that can handle many common and unexpected scenarios.
-But how should one do this?
+Network programming is temperamental.
+The way algorithms perform ends up being decided by changing network conditions.
+If we are to write good network code there is a need to write algorithms that can handle common and unexpected scenarios.
+But how to accomplish this?

-One cannot simply test their code on the Internet or loopback and hope for the best.
+One cannot simply test code with an Internet connection.
 This does not lead to a reliable or systematic approach.
-What is needed is a way to model adverse network conditions.
-So that we may test how our algorithms deal with unexpected events.
-One such design that seems ideally suited for this is Toxiproxy by Shopify.
+What is needed is a way to model adverse network conditions deterministically.
+So that we may test how our algorithms respond in the real world.
+One such design that seems well suited for this task is 'Toxiproxy' created by Shopify.

 Toxiproxy
 ^^^^^^^^^^^^

-Toxiproxy consists of a main REST server that spawns sub-servers or tunnels that are used as relays to different target machines.
+Toxiproxy consists of a REST server that spawns tunnel servers that can be used as relays to different target machines.
 You can modify behaviors in these relays - allowing you to test everything from latency to packet recombination algorithms.

-Toxiproxy refers to the start of the relay (you) as the **downstream** while the point that the relay connects to is called the **upstream**.
+Toxiproxy refers to the start of the relay (you) as the **downstream** while the point the relay connects to is called the **upstream**.
-The algorithms that induce various network behaviors it calls **toxics.**
+The algorithms that induce various network behaviors are termed **toxics.**
 For example: you can spawn a tunnel server with example.com as the upstream and set a latency toxic on the upstream (to delay replies back to you.)

-The design of Toxiproxy can be used from any programming language because it's simply a REST API and then custom TCP daemons.
-Shopify's implementation is written in Go with many clients available in different programming languages.
+The design of Toxiproxy can be used from any programming language because it's simply a REST API with custom TCP daemons.
+Shopify's implementation is written in Go but many clients are available for different programming languages.
-However, what I've found is that the client available for Python was incomplete;
+Though: what I've found is their client for Python is incomplete;
-wasn't async; and there was no server implementation.
+isn't async; and has no server implementation.

-It is much easier to include Toxiproxy for testing Python network code if you don't also have to figure out how to package a Go server.
-So P2PD now includes both a Toxiproxy server and client.
+P2PD includes an implementation of Toxiproxy server and a client to use it.

 Adding a toxic
 ^^^^^^^^^^^^^^^^^